HarshsPatkar/eticket-razorpay/README.md

 # eticket-razorpay
 E-Ticket Generation for Museums

-This project helps deploy an interface which generates etickets on registering with some details.
+This project helps deploy an interface which generates e-tickets on registering with some details.